telehack-foundation/.github/basic.md

 Returns -1 if the file pointer in file number `n` is currently at the end of the document, otherwise returns 0.

+The reason for -1 being used to denote truth is that -1 is 11111111 in binary, and conversely, 0 is 00000000.

 _See also [`TYP`](#typn)._